-As of March 31, 2016, the average current spot and long term price of $\bigcup O_8$ was \$28.70 and \$43.50, respectively.
+As of June 30, 2016, the average current spot and long term prices of U_5O_8 were \$26.70 and \$40.50, respectively.
 This compares to prices of \$34.23 and \$44.00 as of December 31, 2015.
+Management reviewed impairment indicators and the effect the continued decline in uranium prices have on the valuation of the Company's mineral properties.
+Due to the anticipated timing of production and existence of long-term delivery contracts for near term production, management has determined that no impairment of their investment in mineral properties is necessary at this time.

-Management did not identify any impairment indicators for the Company's mineral properties.
-They did identify that the underlying value of the assets in the Bootheel investment declined due to the lower Uranium prices during the three months ended March 31, 2016.
-This loss was reflected in statement of operations as a write off of investment.
+Management did identify that the underlying value of the assets in the Bootheel investment declined due to the lower uranium prices during the three months ended March 31, 2016.
+This loss was reflected in the statement of operations and comprehensive loss as a write off of equity investment.
+No additional impairment has been considered necessary for the 3 month period ended June 30, 2016.